 Mile Marker: 6.6

 Bear Creek Weir is a Salmon sanctuary.
 There are 1000’s of Salmon jumping out of the water.
 You can not fish here as it is only a viewing area.
+It is a must-see on your Anchorage to Seward road trip!

-You Made it from Anchorage to Seward!
+You Made the Drive from Anchorage to Seward!

 This beautiful drive from Anchorage to Seward is a must for your Alaska itinerary.
 There are some fun things to do in Seward that you will need to check out once you arrive.